 Pharmacy, Pet Food, and Over the counter products

 We carry a complete pharmacy for the convenience of our clients.
-We also carry a variety of prescription food, as well as a variety of shampoos and supplements.
+We also carry a variety of prescription food, as well as a variety of shampoos and some supplements.
 You’ll also find many flea and heartworm products when you visit.